shravanChopra/raylib/README.md

 -------

 raylib is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.

+(schopra - just testing if the forking works!)